 Note:

-Before setting the User Expiry option:
+Before setting up the User Expiry option:

 # chage -l linuxteck